boomsya/PET-filament-maker/README.md

 12. rotary encoder more and more stable controlling when rotating
 13. emergency stop motor when heater temperature more than 255c and if heater temperature more than 255 - heating is disabled

 At now firmware works at Arduino Nano (atmega168) and takes 98% of avaliable space.
+Used PSU 250W.

 ![pet filament maker](https://github.com/boomsya/PET-filament-maker/blob/main/20230801_170722.jpg)